 - The Explore average will be worth 5% of your grade. - The homework average is worth 15% of your grade, and the lowest 3 homework grades will be dropped. - There will be 9 online Quizzes (1 per chapter we cover) posted in MyStatLab under the Assignments button.
 You may prepare ONE 3"x5" handwritten notecard for your reference for each quiz, but other than that notecard and your calculator, each quiz is to be completed on your own and without references-no using your text, no Google, no Phone a Friend.
 The purpose of each quiz is to help you review the chapter and start to see the "bigger picture", rather than just one section at a time.
 Quizzes are TIMED and help get you ready for the Exams.
 You have two attempts on each quiz (I HIGHLY recommend taking your first attempt early enough that you have time to review your errors before taking the quiz again), and only the highest of your two attempts will count in your average.
 The Quiz Average is worth 10% of your grade, and the lowest quiz grade will be dropped. - There will be 15 required Discussion boards posted on Blackboard during the term, worth a total of 10% of your grade, and the lowest two discussion grades will be dropped. - There will be 4 proctored paper/pencil/calculator/notecard exams during the term, each worth 15% of your grade.
 For each of these exams, you are allowed a z-chart, t-chart, and ONE 3"x5" handwritten, front and back, notecard.
-The exams will be taken in person with me, in person with your proctor (high school dual credit students only), or proctored using Proctorio on the dates listed in the course calendar, and will be timed at 90 minutes.
-More information on Proctorio is available on Blackboard under the References button.
+The exams will be taken in person with me or proctored using Proctorio on the dates listed in the course calendar, and will be timed at 90 minutes.
+More information on Proctorio is available on Blackboard on the Course Resources page and in the Proctorio folder, and you are responsible for all of that information if you will be testing with Proctorio.
 You will need to arrange your school/life/work schedules to accommodate taking the exams at the specified times.
-If you do not, you will receive a grade of a 0 for that exam. - Exam 1 (Chapters 1-3) 10/4-10/5 - Exam 2 (Chapters 4-6) 11/1-11/2 - Exam 3 (Chapters 7-9) 12/6-12/7 - Final Exam (Chapters 1-9) 12/13

-- Due dates: Your initial posts on the required discussions are due on Wednesdays by 5pm, and your follow-up posts are due on Fridays by 5pm.
+If you miss an exam, I will substitute your Final Exam score for the missing grade.
+If you miss more than one exam, you will receive a 0 for that exam. - Exam 1 (Chapters 1-3) Monday, February 21st - Exam 2 (Chapters 4-6) Monday, March 28th - Exam 3 (Chapters 7-9) Monday, May 2nd - Final Exam (Chapters 1-9) Wednesday, May 11th - Due dates: Your initial posts on the required discussions are due on Wednesdays by 5pm, and your follow-up posts are due on Fridays by 5pm.
 MyStatLab assignments for the week will be released at 5pm on Fridays and due by 5pm on the following Friday.
 Due dates for the exams are listed in the Course Calendar section of the Syllabus. - Late work: Late work on Explore, Homework, and Quizzes will be accepted in MyStatLab with a 20% late deduction.
 This means that if an assignment has 10 questions, and you get 9 of them correct and on time, you earned a 90% on the assignment.
 If you get the same 9 of them correct, but even one day late, you have earned 80% of 90%, which is only 72%.
 PLEASE do your assignments on time; don't shoot yourself in the foot!
-Blackboard discussions and your comprehensive project will also be accepted with a 20% late deduction.
-No assignments will be accepted after a hard deadline of 10am on Wednesday, December 15th.
+Blackboard discussions will also be accepted with a 20% late deduction.
+No assignments will be accepted after a hard deadline of noon on Wednesday, May 11th.